Connect with Our Trusted API License Experts

 The Payment Service Directive 2 or PSD2 for short, is an EU Directive (Directive 2015/2366) that sets requirements for businesses wishing to provide payment services.
 It applies to banks, building societies, payment institutions, e-money institutions and their customers.
 The PSD2 directive came into force on 13 January 2018.

-PSD2, or the Payment Service Directive 2, is an EU Directive (Directive 2015/2366) that sets requirements, including for UK Payment Institutions, also known as the Authorised Payment Institution and the API Licence.
+PSD2, or the Payment Service Directive 2, is an EU Directive (Directive 2015/2366) that sets requirements, including for UK Payment Institutions, also known as the Authorised Payment Institution and the API License.

 The following regulations are also applicable to payment institutions: